-Chloe Brennan tests positive for the Huntington’s gene, a degenerative brain disorder, which has no cure.
+Fay Brennan passes away following a battle with Huntington’s disease, Chloe tests positive for the Huntington’s gene, a degenerative brain disorder which has no cure.
+Her daughter Chloe has also tested positive for the Huntington’s gene.
 If you have been affected by any of the issues in Chloe’s story, below are some helpful links which can offer support and advice.

 - Huntington’s Disease Associationimproves care and support services for people with Huntington’s disease, educates families and professionals and champions people’s rights

 - Marie Curie– providing care for families living with a terminal illness.
 They’re available to contact for practical information and emotional support on their support line 0800 090 2309

 - Rainbow Trust– supports families who have a child aged 0-18 with a life threatening or terminal illness

 - NHS– offers advice and guidance on end of life care